 Gold three-fold mirror Lord and Lady Carnegie.

-The antique pendant above with the round sapphire was later in the possession of Lady May Abel Smith and once owned by her mother, Princess Alice.
+The antique sapphire pendant above with the round sapphire was once owned by Princess Alice and later was in the possession of Lady May Abel Smith.
 It was auctioned in 1974 for $17 250 USD along with a pair of two important sapphire brooches for $4600 USD.

 Christening Gift - Enameld star shaped pendant jeweled with sapphires and rubies from King Edward